RocketSoftware/BankDemo/tutorial/gettingstarted/eclipse/README.md

 2. Page down the program a few pages to the start of the Procedure Division around line 224.
 3. Introduce a few syntax errors as follows:

-    On line 226 change RUN-TIME to RUN-TME
+    - On line 226 change RUN-TIME to RUN-TME

-    On line 229 change SPACES to SPOCES
+    - On line 229 change SPACES to SPOCES

-    On line 237 place a period after the END-IF
+    - On line 237 place a period after the END-IF

-    Move one of the copybooks, **CTIMERD.cpy**, from the copybook folder to the **jcl** folder using the **Move** command from the context menu of the copybook entry.
+    - Move one of the copybooks, **CTIMERD.cpy**, from the copybook folder to the **jcl** folder - right-click the file in Application Exlorer, click **Move**, select the folder to move this to, and click **OK**.

     This triggers a build of the project which will also update the listing file.
 The messages in the **Console** view indicate that there are build errors.